George Rice-Trevor, 4th Baron Dynevor

 George Rice-Trevor, 4th Baron Dynevor (5 August 1795 - 7 October 1869) was a British politician and peer.

 Early life

 He was the son of George Talbot Rice, 3rd Baron Dynevor.
 Dynevor matriculated at Christ Church, Oxford 13 October 1812; he was awarded a D.C.L. on 11 June 1834.

 By royal licence, 28 October 1824, he took the name of Trevor, after that of Rice, on inheriting the estates of the Trevor family at Bromham, Bedfordshire.

 Political career

 He served as Tory Member of Parliament (MP) for Carmarthenshire, from 1820 to 1831.
-At the 1831 General Election he chose to stand down from the Commons on the basis that his political views diverged from those of his constituents.
+At the 1831 United Kingdom general election he chose to stand down from the Commons on the basis that his political views diverged from those of his constituents.
 The following year, however, he contested the seat and was re-elected, serving until his elevation to the peerage in 1852 upon the death of his father.

 Rebecca Riots

 When the Rebecca Riots of 1843–44 reached Carmarthenshire Rice-Trevor, as Lieutenant-Colonel Commandant of the Royal Carmarthen Fusiliers Militia, and MP and vice-lieutenant of the county, returned from London to deal with the situation.
 After the rioters burned crops on his father's Dinefwr estate he threatened armed retaliation.
 The response of the rioters was to dig a grave in the grounds and announce that Rice-Trevor would occupy it by 10 October 1843.
 He did not, but he did order in so many troops and police that a barracks had to be built to accommodate them.